IbrahimElshafey/LocalResumableFunction/_Documents/~temp.md

-﻿# Keywords
-* Engine: component responsible for running and resume function execution.
+﻿# Query State Not Waits
+* Pushed call received
+* Method group matched
+* Find queries linked to the group
-* Event Provider: is a component that push events to the engine.
+* Find waits that wait for the group
+* Find states of waits
+* Apply quires to these states and return succeeded matches

+# States Store Service
-* Queung service: is a way to separate engine and providers.
+* Save function states to no-sql separate DB
-* Event: Plain object but contains a property for it's provider.

-# What are the expected types and resources for events?
-* Any implementation for `IEventProvider` interface that push events to the engine such as:
-* A WEB proxy listen to server in outs HTTP calls.
+* Operations
+	* Save State
+	* Update State
-* File watcher.
+	* Delete State
-* Long pooling service that monitor a database table.
-* Timer service.
+	* Query State